old-storyai/NLP/README.md

 yarn test
 ```

-## The two Methods
+## The two Analysers

 There are 2 different methods/algorithms to analyse a sentence, here's a quick description of both of them

 ### Sentence Analyser (*/src/analyser/*)

 **What is it?**

 This was the first mechanism to be developed, it's more complete and does a better job at recognizing the parts of the sentence, but it's way less flexible and more scattered, which makes it hard to understand and modify it.

 **How does it work?**

-Everything is based on Grammar analysis, see [Gramex](#Gramex) below.
+Everything is based on Grammar analysis, (see [Gramex](#Gramex) below).

 We can identify specific grammar formations, and figure give them a label / group based on those formation.
 Once we labeled the groups, we use specific weighed words to find the meaning.
 There are **2 limitations** to this method:

 1. The POS analyser we use is far from being perfect, and makes a lot of mistakes (e.g. "text me after 5PM", "text" will be considered as a noun)

 2. Since we use specific, hard-coded words to understand the meaning of a group, we (obviously) don't cover the whole English language, and it's pretty easy to fall in edge cases.

 **What's valuable in there?**

-The important/interesting parts of this module is the informations analysis (*/src/infos*), especially the time/date analysis.
-The Analysis is not linked in any way to the Sentence Analyser, it's its own module, So it can easily be moved around and used somewhere else.
+The most important/interesting part of this module is the **informations analysis** (*/src/infos*), especially the time/date analysis.
+Note that the informations analysis is not linked in any way to the Sentence Analyser, it's its own module, So it can easily be moved around and used somewhere else.

 ### Context Analyser (*/src/contextAnalyser.ts*)
 **What is it**

-This is basically augmented regex.
-This all began as a Science Day experiment, and I ended up switching to this one as it's much lighter, faster, and less complex than the 1st analyser.
+This is basically **augmented regex**.
+This all began as a Science Day experiment, and I ended up switching to this analyser as it's much lighter, faster, and less complex than the first one.

 **How does it work?**

 Everything is based on the [String Parser](String-Parser).
 We can define rules to match any type of sentence / grammar formation, and mix everything in a regular expression.

 **What's valuable in there?**

-If we want to completely switch to a new analysis mechanism (which will probably be the case, see [Overall Limitations](Overall-Limitations)), we can keep this StringParser for the sentence tokenization (What is a *when* block?
-What is an *instruction* block?)
+If we want to completely switch to a new analysis mechanism (which will probably be the case, see [Overall Limitations](Overall-Limitations)), we can keep this StringParser for the sentence tokenization (What is a `when` block?
+What is an `instruction` block?)

 ## Overall limitations
 The main problem with those analyser is that everything is based on hard-coded rules.
 Therefore, none of them can be enriched by deep learning.